Manage organisational finances

 Course Entry Requirements

-• The Student must be 18 years or older at the time of course commencement,
+• Be 18 years of age or older at the time of course commencement.

 Additional Entry Requirements:

-• Students must have access to working PC or laptop with a configuration suitable to meet study requirements – please seek your trainer/assessor assistance in this regard.
+• Students must have access to a working PC or laptop with suitable specifications to meet study requirements.
+Students may seek assistance from their trainer and/or assessor where required.

-• Students must have basic digital literacy such as, the ability to communicate and access the information through digital technologies, social media, search engines, emails and/or basic use of Microsoft Office products and have access to the working internet.
+• Students must possess basic digital literacy skills, including the ability to communicate and access information using digital technologies, email, search engines, learning platforms and basic Microsoft Office applications, as well as access to a reliable internet connection.

-• If the student educational qualification does not meet the AIA’s admission requirements, other factors may be considered at the discretion of AIA.
-For more information, please see the AIA’s Admissions Policy available in the Forms & Policies page.
+• Where an applicant’s educational qualifications do not fully meet AIA’s admission requirements, other factors may be considered at the discretion of AIA.
+Please refer to AIA’s Admissions Policy available on the Forms & Policies page for further information.

 Course Structure